adap/flower/doc/source/explanation-flower-architecture.rst

    The basic Flower architecture for federated learning.

+In a Flower app project, users will typically develop the ``ServerApp`` and the ``ClientApp``.
+All the network communication between `server` and `clients` is taken care of by the SuperLink and SuperNodes.

 .. tip::

    For more details, please refer to the |serverapp_link|_ and
    |clientapp_link|_ documentation.

-Users will typically develop the code that runs the ``ServerApp`` and ClientApps.
-All of the communication between them are taken care of by the SuperLink and SuperNodes.

-With `multi-tenancy`, multiple ``ServerApp``\s and ``ClientApp``\s are now capable of running on the same long-running SuperLink and SuperNodes.
-As shown in the figure below, two ``ServerApp``\s are connected to the SuperLink and each SuperNode can launch two ClientApps, respectively.
+With *multi-run*, multiple ``ServerApp``\s and ``ClientApp``\s are now capable of running on the same federation consisting of a single long-running SuperLink and multiple long-running SuperNodes.
+This is sometimes referred to as `multi-tenancy` or `multi-job`.

+As shown in the figure below, two projects, each consisting of a ``ServerApp`` and a ``ClientApp``, could share the same SuperLink and SuperNodes.

 .. figure:: ./_static/flower-architecture-multi-run.svg
    :align: center